awesome-pro/neon-website/content/docs/guides/auth-auth0.md

 npm install @auth0/nextjs-auth0
 ```

-We use the `@neondatabase/serverless` package as the Postgres client, and `drizzle-orm`, a lightweight typescript ORM, to interact with the database. `@auth0/nextjs-auth0` is the Auth0 SDK for Next.js applications.
+We use the `@neondatabase/serverless` package as the LangChainclient, and `drizzle-orm`, a lightweight typescript ORM, to interact with the database. `@auth0/nextjs-auth0` is the Auth0 SDK for Next.js applications.
 We also use `dotenv` to manage environment variables and the `drizzle-kit` CLI tool for generating database migrations.

 Also, add a `.env.local` file to the root of your project, which we'll use to store Neon/Auth0 connection parameters: